 Due to their size, large and old trees store more carbon than their younger counterparts.
 In over 90% of tree species across all continents, the rate of above-ground biomass growth continually increases with tree size.
-One study went so far as to estimate that in western US OG forests, one-third of the forest’s annual mass growth comes from just the large trees (with a diameter exceeding 100 cm) (Stephenson et al., 2014).
-What’s more impressive is that these large trees only make up 6% of the total trees in these forests.
-Put another way, large trees gain an annual average of 103 kilograms of aboveground dry mass, which is equal in mass to adding one new 10-20 cm-diameter tree to the forest.
-Globally, the most potential for carbon storage exists in areas where forests could be restored into MOG conditions (Mo et al. 2023).
+One study went so far as to estimate that in western US, OG forests, one-third of the forest’s annual mass growth comes from just the large trees (with a diameter exceeding 100 cm) (Stephenson et al., 2014).
+What’s more impressive is that these large trees only make up 6% of the total number of trees in these forests.
+Put another way, a single large tree gains an average of 103 kilograms of aboveground dry mass each year, which is equal to adding one new 10-20 cm-diameter tree to the forest annually.
+Globally, the greatest potential for carbon storage exists in areas where forests could be restored into MOG conditions (Mo et al. 2023).
 This potential accounts for 139 gigatons of carbon.
-These details of MOG carbon storage are an important motivation to protect such forests especially in an era where some scientists are still unsure whether younger forests are more productive in the long term (Cohen et al., 1996).
+These details of MOG carbon storage are an important motivation to protect such forests, especially when some scientists are still unsure whether younger forests are more productive in the long term (Cohen et al., 1996).

-In addition to their photosynthetic productivity, OG forests are lauded for their contributions to biodiversity.
-Some wildlife species spend part or all of their lives in MOG forests, most famously the now-threatened northern spotted owl of Oregon (Johnson and Swanson 2009).
-OG forests can additionally serve as living museums due to their advanced age in a way that cannot be replaced simply through plantation, adding a cultural and recreational value to these forests, thus further exemplifying the need to understand and protect them.
+In addition to their productivity, OG forests are lauded for their contributions to biodiversity.
+Some wildlife species spend part or all of their lives in MOG forests, most famously the threatened northern spotted owl (Johnson and Swanson 2009).
+OG forests can additionally serve as living museums due to their advanced age in a way that cannot be replaced by plantation forests, as OG forests add a cultural and recreational value to these forests.
 The distribution of MOG forests in the lower 48 US states is shown in Figure 1A.
 Figure 1B adds an ordinal scale to show the range of MOG forests in these areas (DellaSala et al., 2022).